IsoniazidOther Names: INH Drug Class: Opportunistic Infections and Coinfections

 How should isoniazid be stored?

 - Store vials of isoniazid injection solution at 68°F to 77°F (20°C to 25°C) and protect them from light.
-The solution may crystallize at low temperatures.
+The solution may crystallize (become solid) at low temperatures.
 If this occurs, warm the vial to room temperature before use to redissolve the crystals.

 - Store isoniazid oral solution at room temperature, 59°F to 86°F (15°C to 30°C).
 (An oral solution is a mixture of a medicine and a liquid that can be taken by mouth.)